This post may contain affiliate links. Please read my disclosure policy.

 - acidity level should be below 0.8% per 100 g (3.5 oz)

-A simple virgin olive oil has an acidity limit of 2% per 100 g (3.5 oz) which is measured by instruments.
+Simple virgin olive oil has an acidity limit of 2% per 100 g (3.5 oz) measured by instruments.

-The quality of the extra virgin olive oil, instead, is based on organoleptic measurement which is done by experts tasting.
+The quality of the extra virgin olive oil, instead, is based on organoleptic measurements done by experts tasting.

 Difference between extra virgin olive oil and olive oil